Cleaning, Coating, and Curing

-The main burden of the cleaning process is to remove the organic soils common to most metallic substrates.
-The most common form of cleaning chemistries from organic soils is water based chemical formulations, combining surfactant, detergents, alkaline builders, and sequestering agents.
+Organic Soils are usually what is needed to clean from most metallic substances.
+The most common form of cleaning chemistries from organic soils is water-based chemical formulations, combining surfactants, detergents, alkaline builders, and sequestering agents.
 Cleaning the products to be coated is normally completed in an industrial washer combining heat and high pressure.
+Examples:

-The dry pigmented powder, if held in your hand, looks and feels like colored Baby Powder.
-It is also just as safe.
-Basically because it is free of the hazardous volatile organic compounds (VOC) contained in liquid paints.
-The powder that is sprayed is captured and recycled creating very little waste.
+If you hold the dry pigmented powder in your hand it looks and feels like colored Baby Powder, and It’s just as safe.
+Essentially, because it is free of the hazardous volatile organic compounds (VOC) contained in liquid paints.
+The powder that is sprayed is gathered and recycled creating little waste.

 Powders are available in almost every color and shade imaginable.
 Custom colors can be formulated to meet almost any need.
-3P stocks many different colors and others are no more than a phone call away.
-There is an additional charge for special colors in small quantities.
+There may be an additional charge for special colors.

-Almost any clean metal surface including aluminum, cold rolled steel, hot rolled steel, hot rolled steel pickle and oil, cast iron, zinc casting, aluminum casting, copper and paintlock-electro galvanized to name a few.
+Marco Specialty Steel will powder coat any of our products including aluminum, cold-rolled steel, hot rolled steel, hot rolled steel pickle and oil, cast iron, zinc casting, aluminum casting, copper and paintlock-electro-galvanized to name a few.